bridgetownrb/bridgetown/bridgetown-website/src/_docs/template-engines.md

 category: template-engines
 ---

 Bridgetown's default configured template language is **Liquid**.
-Liquid's simple syntax and safe execution context making it ideal for designer-led template creation.
+Liquid's simple syntax and safe execution context make it ideal for designer-led template creation.

 However, you can use a variety of different template engines within Bridgetown simply by using the appropriate file extension (aka `.erb`), or by specifying the template engine in your resource's front matter.
 Out of the box, Bridgetown provides support for both **ERB** and **Serbea**, and you can also use Haml or Slim by installing additional plugins.